dyhes/zulip/docs/testing/testing-with-django.md

 ./tools/test-backend zerver.tests.test_queue_worker.WorkerTest
 ```

-There are many command line options for running Zulip tests, such
+There are many command line options for running Aloha tests, such
 as a `--verbose` option.
 The
 best way to learn the options is to use the online help: